ManApart/quest-command/notes.md

-Move climb journey etc under player oneWay keyword
+Move climb journey etc under player
-Restricted - locations are visible but can't be traveled to (for things like climbing trees or openning doors) Use some path finding to find nearest area by evaluating nodes out from center node let map be used for route planning
+Use some path finding to find nearest area by evaluating nodes out from center node let map be used for route planning